-Users should not post in spam or troll threads
+2. Users shouldn't post in spam or troll threads

 The best spam filters in the world can’t keep a community completely spam free, and trolls will eventually target even the sleepiest of boards.
 While a proactive moderation staff should clear things up in good order, it’s important to ensure your community deals well with these issues in the mean time.
 Unfortunately, spammers in particular tend to propel certain community members to new heights in the creation of tedious witticisms.
 While some see this as a kind of release valve allowing users to let off steam at hapless spammers, the practise is damaging to your community.

 One of the most vital parts of dealing with spammers is ensuring that they do not find an audience.
 Your efforts in this matter are stymied considerably when spam threads are repeatedly bumped so that some wag can make a hilarious comment.
 I’ve seen spam threads that reached multiple pages before a moderator was able to lock them.
 It makes the community look bad, and causes further problems down the line as spammers learn that your community is a great place to get eyes on their links.